Did you always want to be a writer and artist?

 I self-published my first book in 1997!
 This was LONG before it was easy to do so (through programs like CreateSpace and Ingram Spark!).
 After running my own business for 16 years, I sold my entire book line to Chicago publisher Sourcebooks, Inc. What I can say is this: It's all about distribution.
 It's easier than ever to get your book made.
 And this is the “easy” part.
 But who is going to buy your book and how will you reach him or her?
 And even before that to know your objectives.
 Why do you want to publish this book?
 To make money?
 To touch lives?
 To see your name in print?
 This, too, may inform your publishing journey.

-These are the resources I often refer to and I'm sure there are many more!
-Alexandra Franzen, a Portland-based writer, pondered this same question and offer some great food for thought.
+Alexandra Franzen, a Portland-based writer, pondered the publisher vs. self-publishing question and offers some great food for thought.